How to get from IAH Airport to downtown Houston with Bus 102

 If you land at Terminal C, follow signs towards Baggage Claim/Exit and Ground Transportation

 Not everyone wants to spend $40 on Uber from IAH Airport to downtown Houston.
-Thanks to Bus 102, getting to downtown is cheap and only takes about an hour.
-The full schedule for Bus 102 between IAH Airport and downtown Houston can be found at by visiting the Houston Ride Metro website.
+Thanks to Bus 102, getting downtown is cheap and only takes about an hour.

-The journey begins inside Terminal C. From your gate, simply follow the signs towards Baggage Claim/Exit and Ground Transportation.
+The journey begins inside Terminal C. From your gate, follow the signs towards Baggage Claim/Exit and Ground Transportation.

 Take the escalator down towards Baggage Claim.